MindorksOpenSource/CrashReporter/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/balsikandar/CrashReporter/blob/master/LICENSE)

 ### CrashReporter is a handy tool to capture app crashes and save them in a file.
+Here is an [article](https://blog.mindorks.com/android-debugging-crashreporter-on-duty-f8ecfc63f3c6) related to this library.

 ### Why CrashReporter?